monkeemods/MMDianaOS/readme.md

 To turn off motor, just switch it to Safe and the flywheel will stop spinning(if you are in rage mode).

 ## Configuration
+You can access configuration by connecting to your blaster's WiFi(SSID is the `blasterName` below), then access http://192.168.42.1 for Raspberry Pico W or http://192.168.4.1 for ESP32

 - blasterName
   Set a name for your blaster.
 This is also used as the blaster's WiFi SSID.
 Default to `Blaster_Diana`

 - apWiFiPassword
   Password for your blaster's WiFi password.
 Default to `monkeemods`

 - loginUsername & loginPassword
   For future use when connect to MMNetwork

 - wifiSSID
   Connect to a WiFi router SSID (eg your home network).
 You can set a few SSID, seperate them with ,
   Eg: network1,network2,network3

 - wifiPassword
   The password for WiFi SSID.
   Eg: network1password,network2password,network3password

 - profile1MotorMode
   The flywheel mode when in Profile 1. `rage` will spin the flywheel at `motorSpeedModeCruise` speed. `cool` will not spin the motor but you will need apply a delay(configurable in `coolModeTriggerDelay`)

 - profile1FiringMode1/profile1FiringMode2/profile1FiringMode3/profile2FiringMode1/profile2FiringMode2/profile2FiringMode3